Maksim Stjopin

-Maksim Stjopin (born 8 April 2003) is a Finnish footballer who plays as a forward for HJK, on loan from Danish club FC Nordsjælland.
+Maksim Stjopin (born 8 April 2003) is a Finnish professional footballer who plays as a forward for Veikkausliiga club Ilves.

+Early life

+Stjopin moved from Estonia to Tampere, Finland, when he was one year old.

 Career

 On 3 February 2020 it was confirmed by Ilves, that Stjopin had been sold to Danish Superliga club FC Nordsjælland.
 However, Stjopin was registered for the clubs U-19 squad.
-On transfer deadline day, 31 January 2023, Stjopin joined HJK on a loan deal for the rest of 2023.
+On transfer deadline day, 31 January 2023, Stjopin joined HJK on a loan deal for the 2023 season.